5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

   * Note: For Network API Platform access, the production crew has obtained key access tokens/keys/credentials/payment details in advance.
 * API Consumers will be able to select from available profiles, service areas, and parameters offered by the API Provider.

-# Single Camera Live Video Production (Mobile journalism (MoJo) and newsgathering / Uplink video)
+## Single-device Connectivity (Single Camera Live Video Production, Mobile Journalism (MoJo), Newsgathering, Uplink Video)

 ## Before the Event